matejvelikonja/LabbyBundle/README.md

   remote:
     hostname: example.com  # Server where the remote is hosted.
     path:     /var/www/app # Path to application on remote.
+#   env:      prod         # SF env to be run on remote
   fs:
     maps:
       uploads: